 Glare from solar panels can potentially impact sensitive receptors, such as aircraft pilots, air traffic controllers, motorists, residents, and recreationists.
-So, glint/glare analysis is increasingly becoming a required component of solar development applications at the local and federal level.
-Additionally, depending on complexity, project components can be difficult for the public and decision makers to conceptualize without 3D imagery or other graphics.
+So, glint/glare analysis is increasingly becoming a required component of solar development applications at the local and federal levels.
+Additionally, depending on complexity, project components can be difficult for the public and decision-makers to conceptualize without 3D imagery or other graphics.
 Glare studies combined with realistic and true-to-scale 3D photo simulations allow interested parties to visualize the project within the context of the existing visual landscape and under proposed visual mitigation conditions.

 What does Glint/Glare Analysis Entail?

-Glare analysis allows a project team to pinpoint the intensity of any potential glare effects on identified sensitive viewers in the surrounding area and quantify what those effects would be at different times of year using project specific details, including panel height, orientation, angle, and surface material, as well as the backtracking technique, employed to minimize panel-on-panel shading and production losses.
+Glare analysis allows a project team to pinpoint the intensity of any potential glare effects on identified sensitive viewers in the surrounding area and quantify what those effects would be at different times of the year using project-specific details, including panel height, orientation, angle, and surface material, as well as the backtracking technique, employed to minimize panel-on-panel shading and production losses.
 Once data is gathered from stakeholders including regulatory agencies, interested parties, and the solar developer, these project-specific details are entered into a Federal Aviation Administration (FAA)-approved glint/glare modeling application.
 Then, glare specialists analyze, organize, and summarize model outputs.
 Glint/glare modeling outputs are reported in a color-coded format of green, yellow, and red glare signifying varying levels of potential ocular impacts, with red glare being the most severe.

-Photo Simulations Bring Glare Studies to Life
+Photo Simulations Bring Studies to Life

 Glare analysis does not consider potential screening by vegetation or existing structures, so results must be field verified to consider screening effects associated with existing or potential landscape features.
 Using existing site photographs as background imagery, three-dimensional (3D) photo simulations incorporate 3D models of project components and terrain to illustrate visual change.

 For these photo simulations, a 3D designer models all project components to true-scale accuracy and matches the 3D cameras to the background photos’ real-world camera settings and GPS locations.
-Throughout the modeling process, the designer places all proposed facilities on finished-grade surface and adds lighting to the 3D scene to match the time of day the existing site photographs were taken.
+Throughout the modeling process, the designer places all proposed facilities on a finished-grade surface and adds lighting to the 3D scene to match the time of day the existing site photographs were taken.
 Then, the designer renders each view to a high-resolution image, producing a photorealistic before-and-after simulation depicting project components in the context of the real-world landscape.

 3D photo simulations allow the project team and interested parties to: